 The Executive Presbytery and The Alliance for Assemblies of God Higher Education sponsor biennially a two-week conference for Assemblies of God students attending non-AG seminaries.
 The purpose of the seminar is to give seminarians the chance to take two, three-semester-credit-hour courses taught by Pentecostal faculty that may not be available to them in a non-AG seminary.
-This event also encourages them to continue to be a part of the Assemblies of God upon their graduation.
+This event also encourages them to continue to be a part of the Assemblies of God upon their graduation, and statistics have shown that many complete their AG credentials, adding to our Movement.

 Students receive complimentary academic provisions upon attending: